 Dealers are sometimes referred to as market makers.
 Market makers provide a service to buyers and sellers of securities by maintaining a continuous bid.
 They do not buy or sell securities for their account; instead, they act as intermediaries between buyers and sellers.

 Apart from being designated as an investor or dealer, special rules can apply when you are determined to be a trader in securities.
-In short, a trader would be considered to be in the business of buying and selling securities for your own account.
-Under certain circumstances you could be considered to be a business even if you do not hold an inventory and maintain customers.
+In short, a trader would be considered buying and selling securities for your account.
+Under certain circumstances, you could be regarded as a business even if you do not hold an inventory and maintain customers.
 The IRS could consider you to be in business as a trader in securities if you meet the following conditions: